phglab/ALFATClust/README.md

 1. Sequence filtering (_filter_seqs.py_):<br/>
 Scan the input sequence file to identify and filter sequences for the following issues:<br/><br/>
     a.
 Unidentifiable amino acids/DNA bases (e.g. U as an amino acid or X as a DNA base)<br/>
     b.
-Less than 95% of the amino acids/DNA bases are unambiguous (e.g. R or N for DNA)<br/>
+Over 5% of the amino acids/DNA bases are ambiguous (e.g. R or N for DNA)<br/>
     c.
 Sequence length less than the Mash k-mer size used

 2. Sequence header whitespace replacement (_replace_seq_header_spaces.py_):<br/>